Urriellu/pigmeo/trunk/README.txt

 ===============================

 Installation:
-	You don't need to install it
+	Linux and Unix-like:

-	If you want to install it you only need to copy "output" directory to wherever you want.
+		Without installation:
-	For example (on unix-like):
+			-copy all the files in output/ and output/GAC/ to some other folder (all of them to the same folder) -copy the scripts in the scripts/ directory to any place in your $PATH -edit "pigmeo" script

-		`cp output /usr/share/pigmeo`
+		Installing it:

-	If you want to exceute if comfortably you can create a script called "pigmeo" in the binaries directory (i.e. /usr/bin) with the following contents (replace /usr/share/pigmeo with the path to its installation directory)
+			-Copy the entire output/ folder to wherever you want to install it, i.e.:
-		#!/bin/sh
+				`cp -a output /usr/share/pigmeo`

-		exec /usr/bin/mono /usr/share/pigmeo/pigmeo-compiler.exe "$@"
+	Windows:
-	and make it executable (chmod 755 /usr/bin/pigmeo)
+			-copy all the files in output/ and output/GAC/ to some other folder (all of them to the same folder)

 ===============================

 Execution:
 	on Unix-like:
 		`mono /path/to/pigmeo-compiler/output/pigmeo-compiler.exe`
-		or if you installed it:
+		or if you installed the scripts simply run:
-		`mono /usr/share/pigmeo/pigmeo-compiler.exe`
+		`pigmeo`

 	on Windows:
-		-run `pigmeo-compiler.exe` form the command line
+		-double click on pigmeo-compiler.exe